FadiIseed/32-bit-Five-Stage-Pipeline-MIPS-Processor-By-FadiEseed-and-Shahd-AbuRaya/README.md

 # 32-bit Five Stage Pipeline MIPS Processor
-My name is Fadi Eseed and im in a group with Shahd AbuRaya to make this project step by step .
+We are a group of two people , FadiEseed and ShahdAbuRaya.

+## Introduction

+A quick overview of the tasks that were divided between us  "Fadi Eseed" and "Shahd Abu Rayya", two members of The "32-bit Five Stage Pipeline MIPS Processor"project team, is provided in this report.
+ Fadi ensures accuracy and efficiency in work execution with his breadth of experience in simulation .
+Shahd brings new solutions to our project issues with her imaginative approach and love for Testing and debugging  .

 ## Project Overview

-This project involves the implementation of a 32-bit MIPS processor using a five-stage pipeline architecture in Verilog.
-The goal is to design and simulate a basic MIPS processor that includes instruction fetch, instruction decode, execution, memory access, and write-back stages.
-Additional features like forwarding and hazard detection units will be integrated to improve the pipeline's efficiency and handle data hazards.
+In this project, a five-stage pipeline design in Verilog is used to construct a 32-bit MIPS processor.
+The objective is to create and simulate an instruction fetch, instruction decode, execution, memory access, and write-back stages of a basic MIPS processor.
+The pipeline will be made more efficient and capable of handling data dangers by integrating additional features like forwarding and hazard detection units.

 ## Features